It seems odd from here at Lady of Lourdes I attended Mass for the first time in 25 years. I must have gotten

 “Isn’t New Mexico close to Florida?”

-Mass was in Latin and nearly a dozen strangers hugged me when it came time to offer peace.
+Mass at the Lady of Lourdes was in Latin and nearly a dozen strangers hugged me when it came time to offer peace.
 A gathering of tourists watched us go through the rituals.
 Some kids ran down the path by the river to the grassy open space reserved for large

 masses.
 At the fountains, faithful from Thailand, Ivory Coast, Ethiopia, Canada, California, Japan and Boliva took turns drinking and collecting the blessed water.
 We exchanged cameras and all took pictures of one another.
 A group of boys from Mexico passed by with giant white offering candles.
 A woman sat on a bench crying.